Skip to main content

 About the author

-Another benefit of 4-wheel suitcases is product selection.
-The range of models is significantly larger than models with 2 wheels.
-Large suitcases are often only available with 4 wheels.
+Another advantage of 4-wheel suitcases is the wider range of options.
+There are far more models available compared to 2-wheel suitcases, and larger suitcases are often only sold with four wheels.

 4 Wheel Suitcases Advantages